talsma-ict/umldoclet/readme.md

 [![Codebeat badge][codebeat-img]][codebeat]
 [![Coverage Status][coveralls-img]][coveralls]

-Doclet for the JavaDoc tool that generates UML diagrams from the code.
+[Doclet for the javadoc tool][doclet] that generates UML diagrams from the code.

 ## Releases